Attaining a strong-field QED signal at laser-electron colliders with optimized focusing: Bi-dipole wave structure

-As we can see the radiation is arriving predominantly from the negative $z$ hemisphere.
+As we can see the radiation is arriving predominantly from the negative $y$ hemisphere.

-One possible way to form the bi-dipole wave is the reflection of an appropriate laser beam propagating towards negative $z$ direction from a parabolic mirror.
+One possible way to form the bi-dipole wave is the reflection of an appropriate laser beam propagating towards negative $y$ direction from a parabolic mirror.
 Let us compute the polarization and intensity distribution in such a beam.
 During reflection the electric field component along the normal $\vec{N}$ to the mirror is reversed.
-Thus, to within a factor the electric field before reflection is given by $\vec{E}^p = \vec{E} - 2 (\vec{E} \cdot \vec{N})\vec{N}$, where the normal can be expressed as $\vec{N} = \left(\hat{\vec{z}} - \vec{n}\right)/\left|\hat{\vec{z}} - \vec{n}\right|$.
-We note that $(\vec{E}\cdot\vec{N}) = (\vec{E}\cdot\hat{\vec{z}}) = n_y(n_z - 1)/\left|\hat{\vec{z}} - \vec{n}\right|$ and compute the $x$ component of $\vec{E}^p$:
+Thus, to within a factor the electric field before reflection is given by $\vec{E}^p = \vec{E} - 2 (\vec{E} \cdot \vec{N})\vec{N}$, where the normal can be expressed as $\vec{N} = \left(\hat{\vec{y}} - \vec{n}\right)/\left|\hat{\vec{y}} - \vec{n}\right|$.
+We note that $(\vec{E}\cdot\vec{N}) = n_z(n_y - 1)/\left|\hat{\vec{y}} - \vec{n}\right|$ and compute the $x$ component of $\vec{E}^p$:

-As we can see the beam to be reflected has linear polarization exactly along $y$ axis everywhere.
-Due to such a fortunate property, this configuration has been considered by Sheppard and Lerkin \cite{sheppard.jmo.1994} as a notably practical option among all mixed dipole waves that yield the highest electromagnetic field density under focusing of a given power.
-As we demonstrated exactly this option also gives the highest value of $\chi$ and thus is optimal for the laser-based studies of SFQED.
-Finally, we compute and provide the intensity distribution in the optimal beam to be reflected by the parabolic mirror:
+As we can see the beam to be reflected has linear polarization exactly along $z$ axis everywhere.
+Due to such a fortunate property, this configuration has been considered by Sheppard and Larkin \cite{sheppard.jmo.1994} as a notably practical option among all mixed dipole waves that yield the highest electromagnetic field density under focusing of a given power.
+As we demonstrated, exactly this option also gives the highest value of $\chi$.
+Using eq.~(\ref{eq:intensity_scale}) one can compute the intensity at the mirror and, using local $\vec{N}$, the intensity distribution in the beam to be reflected:

 where $L$ is the distance to the mirror and $R$ is the distance to the $z$ axis in transverse plane.
+The resultant scheme of potential experiments is illustrated in fig.~\ref{fig_scheme_a}.